Market intelligence for international student recruitment from ICEF

 Major declines in top markets

 The number of students from Japan fell by -22.8% in 2025 compared with 2024.
-Japan’s representation in total numbers of IEP students also fell to 12.5% in 2025 compared with 15.5% in 2024.
+Japan’s representation in the total number of IEP students in the US also fell to 12.5% in 2025 compared with 15.5% in 2024.
 As we reported recently, increasing English-language provision in Japan is depressing demand for travel for this purpose among Japanese students.

 Other key markets also sent fewer students: China (-20.7%), Brazil (-22.6%), Colombia (-29.5%), and Germany (-25.5%).